You’ve inserted your new memory card into your device and found that there is a loss in capacity – what should you do now? Is this normal?

 The difference should be small:

 Although a loss of capacity is completely normal, the difference should be small.
 It’s important you don’t mistake a small loss in capacity with an actual faulty card.
 If you slot your card into your computer and notice a significantly great loss in capacity, then you have perhaps received a defective product.
-To ensure you don’t encounter a faulty card, make sure you purchase any memory cards from reliable brands and sellers.
-You can view our full range of top-quality memory cards from the worlds leading brands – here.
+To ensure you don’t encounter a faulty card, make sure you purchase reliable memory cards from reputable brands and sellers.

 Nonetheless, it is important to take into consideration that the higher the GB, the more you are actually noted to lose.
 For example, if you buy a 256GB SD card, you may lose a total of 9GB, compared to a 32GB SD card where you may only lose a mere 0.2GB.